imbricate/imbricate.io/use/cli.md

 %}

 While `<ORIGIN-NAME>` is the name of the origin and `<ORIGIN-PATH>` is the path to the origin, where the file-system-origin will use to store your documents with markdown and json format.

+## Use Origin

+Imbricate CLI supports to store and manage your note and scripts file under multiple origins, to separate your data and manage them in a more organized way.
+Like a [Stack API](/stack) server for home, and store secure file locally for your work.

+To set the origin you are currently working with, you can use the following command:

+{% capture use-origin %}
+imbricate origin use <ORIGIN-NAME>
+{% endcapture %}

+{% include copyable/copyable-text-highlight.html
+    shell="any-terminal"
+    language="shell"
+    text=use-origin
+%}